dandancheeseandham/thermosync-homeassistant/README.md

 tank above 60 °C, which is dangerous without thermostatic mixing valves (TMVs).
 Read the legionella section carefully before enabling.

-**Sensor failures are handled safely.** If your electricity rate sensor goes down, ThermoSync defaults to a high rate (999 p/kWh) rather than zero — preventing accidental heating at full grid price during API outages.
+**Tank sensor failures strictly stop heating, while rate sensor failures fall back to conservative planned-window heating.** If the tank sensor goes `unavailable` or `unknown`, ThermoSync refuses to heat — it will not operate blind.
+If the electricity rate sensor fails, the rate defaults to **999 p/kWh** (never 0), which prevents accidental negative-rate heating at full grid price and causes the system to fall back to planned TargetTimeframes windows at `base_temperature` only.

 ## Features